 Application and Interview Process

-- We prioritize candidates based on their academic background, Kaiser Permanente work/volunteer experience, and passion to work in a health care system that respects diversity with an emphasis on patient-focused care.
+- We prioritize eligible KP employees that apply to the program as well as external candidates based on their academic background, KP internship/externship/clinical rotation experience, as well as their passion to work in a health care system that respects diversity with an emphasis on patient-focused care.

 Please visit our FAQ page for more information.